AlisAquilae/Academia/content/Notes/Literature Notes/Coastal Oceanogeaphy and Delta Geology/Reader CODG-Chapter 3-Introduction to Tidal Analysis.md

 The amplitudes of the equilibrium tide are much smaller than the tidal amplitudes in reality.
 For example, the equilibrium amplitude at the equation would be 0.27 m, for a lunar declination of zero.
 In reality, the tidal amplitude is much larger.
 However, the observed tides have their maximum and minimum energy at the same frequencies as the equilibrium tide.

 ## 3.1.4 Earth Tides
 The solid earth also respond elastically to the tidal forces.
 The movements have an amplitude of less than one meter and can only be measured by highly sensitive instruments.
-Earth tides can be interesting, because precise geodatic instruments are influenced by these movements.
+Earth tides can be interesting, because precise geodetic instruments are influenced by these movements.
 In turn, ocean tides are affected by the solid earth movements.

 Investigation of the earth tides can be used to obtain knowledge about the elastic properties of the earth.
 Similar to ocean tides, we can derive an equilibrium level for the amplitude of the solid earth.
 The amplitude depends on two more factors than the equilibrium water level, namely:
 - The elastic properties of the solid earth.
 The amplitude of the surface distortion depends on an elastic constant $h$, which influences the equilibrium level as $h\Omega_p / g$.
 In this equation, $\Omega_p / g$ is the equilibrium level amplitude